When Pushing Through Isn’t Helping Anymore

 Just the growing awareness that continuing as we were wasn’t helping anymore.

-And that knowing, on its own, can feel deeply unsettling.
+And that knowing, on its own, can feel deeply unsettling when there’s no obvious next step.

-not clarity, not action, but a little less internal pressure — and a little more steadiness.
+Before anything really changed, something else had to come first — not answers, not action, but a little less internal pressure — and a little more steadiness.

 🧭 The next piece explores that quieter stage.

-🔗 Part 4: Making Room Before the Next Step
+🔗 Part 4: Making Space Before the Next Step

 This piece sits within Patterns & Cycles — where habits repeat, and awareness can quietly open other options.